aaron-grau/curic/react/projects/widgets/README.md

 ### Overview

-The clock component should display the current time, updating every second.
+The clock component should display the current date and time, updating every second.

 ### Instructions

-Make a `Clock` component, to be rendered inside of your `Root` component.
+* Create a `clock.jsx` file in your `frontend` folder.
+Render the `Clock` component inside of your `Root` component.

+* Don't forget to create a render method.
+Give your clock a title and check that this renders correctly on the page.

-* Set the initial state of your clock using `new Date()`.
+* In the constructor, set the initial state of your clock using `new Date()`.

 * You'll need to `setInterval` to ensure that the clock updates, but you should wait until the component is actually on the page.
 For this, you can define a [`componentDidMount`][componentDidMount] function.

-* Be sure to [store that interval's id][clearInterval] so you can cancel it in [`componentWillUnmount`][componentWillUnmount], which gets called just before the component is removed.
+* You'll also want to [store that interval's id][clearInterval] so you can cancel it in [`componentWillUnmount`][componentWillUnmount], which gets called just before the component is removed.
 Don't store this in the component's `state` since it doesn't affect the UI.
 Instead, just store it directly on `this`.

-* Use the `toDateString()` method on your date object to render your clock.
+* Check out all of the [methods][date-object] you can use to display the date and time in a human-readable string.

 * Go to [Google Fonts][google-fonts] and select a nice font for your clock.
 Take the font embed code and paste it into the `<head>` of your HTML page.
 Your